matijapetrovic/medihub/README.md

 ```

 ### Running the Client
+The requirements for the client are:
+* Node.js

 In order to start the client from the command line, you need to run the following commands
 ```
 cd medihub-ui